This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 Can I overseed my lawn in February?

 Overseeding works best when grass is actively growing, which isn't the case in most regions during February.
-If you’re looking to add seed this time of year, dormant seeding—where seed is spread over frozen or cold soil—is often a better approach.
+If you’re looking to add seed this time of year, dormant seeding's often a better approach.
 True overseeding is best done in early fall or late spring when temperatures support new grass growth.

 Will birds eat my grass seed before it germinates?